ISAITB/docs-itb-oa/source/navigate/index.rst

 .. note::

-  Depending on your community's configuration you may see a different term for the **My organisation** menu.
+  Depending on your community's configuration you may see a different term for the **My organisation** entry.
+In addition, the
+  **Community test sessions** entry may not be available.

 .. _navigate__breadcrumbs: